Make Existing PowerPoints Accessible

 Missing Alt Text

-Who missing alt text impacts
+Who missing alt text affects

 The following recording demonstrates screen reader software reading three examples of alt text: one with no description, one with poorly written alt text, and one example of effectively written alt text.